How to Run a Silent Auction with Charity Auction Software

 8. Item bid increment

-Promote, promote, promote your online auction through social media & other channels
+Promote your online auction through social media & other channels

-In order to attract a larger audience and increase bidding competition, it's important to promote your silent auction through multiple channels.
-Social media is a great place to start, as you can easily share updates, photos, and teasers about the items up for bid.
+The most successful silent auctions are the ones that have been promoted and included in your overall event marketing.
+Social media platforms are a great place to start, as you can easily share information about the items up for bid through a simple social media post.
 You can also send out email newsletters to your organization's supporters, post flyers in community spaces, and even reach out to local media outlets for coverage.

 Get all hands on deck for the day of the auction